 The secular community’s response to the same evidence has been predictably apathetic in accordance with their steadfast commitment to methodological naturalism.
 For those unfamiliar with the term, methodological naturalism is the human endeavor of explaining everything in terms of natural causes and natural causes only.
 If an alleged historical event defies natural explanation (e.g., a miraculous resurrection), secular scholars generally treat it with overwhelming skepticism, regardless of the evidence, no matter how favorable and compelling it may be.

 In our view, such an unwavering allegiance to natural causes regardless of substantive evidence to the contrary is not conducive to an impartial (and therefore adequate) investigation of the evidence.
 We agree with Dr. Wernher von Braun and numerous others who still believe that forcing a popular philosophical predisposition upon the evidence hinders objectivity.
 Or in the words of Dr. von Braun, “To be forced to believe only one conclusion… would violate the very objectivity of science itself.”

-Having said that, let us now examine the several lines of evidence which favor of the resurrection.
+Having said that, let us now examine several lines of evidence for Christ’s resurrection.

 The First Line of Evidence for Christ’s resurrection